un-ts/toml-tools/README.md

 This mono repo will contain two types of packages.

-- Low level **Infrastructure** (Toml Lexer & Parser) with advanced capabilities to support the complex scenarios described above.
+- Low level **Infrastructure** (Toml Lexer & Parser implemented using [Chevrotain][chevrotain]) with advanced capabilities to support the complex scenarios described above.
 - Toml (end user) **Tooling** (Beautifier/Compiler/Schema Validator/...) that would be implemented using the advanced low level infrastructure packages mentioned above.